Understanding the Problem

 Removing Muck Is the Critical First Step

 Removing nutrient-laden muck is a critical step toward restoring Lake Okeechobee’s ecological health.
-By permanently removing the source of excess phosphorus, we can break the cycle of harmful algal blooms and begin restoring the lake’s natural balance.
+By permanently removing the source of excess phosphorus that currently exists in the lake, we can break the cycle of harmful algal blooms and begin restoring the lake’s natural balance.